Did you know?

 As a true terrier, the Toy Manchester Terrier is lively, inquisitive, alert and curious.
 Despite his small size, the Toy Manchester Terrier has lots of energy and needs regular exercise.
 He can live in an apartment if he has daily walks.

 As an intelligent dog and a fast learner, he will benefit from early obedience training.
 He should also be socialized as a puppy to other animals or he may become overly aggressive with other pets.
-Like many smaller dogs, he may be intolerant of very young children.
+Like many smaller dogs, he may be intolerant of the roughhousing of very young children.